 Widely used short-form video app TikTok faces a second time shutdown in Pakistan.
 A case was under trial in the Peshawar High Court for banning the ByteDance platform.
 A verdict in the said case was issued on Thursday, January 4, 2021, to completely ban the application because it causes the spread of obscenity in society by making and sharing immoral content.
 A large scale youth get addicted to spreading immoral content which is against the social norms and also against Islamic principles.

-PHC Chief Justice Qaiser Rashid Khan who was hearing a plea seeking a ban on TikTok issued directives to ban the app immediately.
+Chief Justice Peshawar High Court issued directives to ban the app immediately.
 Honorable CJ PHC remarked that the videos uploaded on the Chinese-owned app were “not acceptable for Pakistani society”.
 The Honorable CJ commented that mostly affected audience by TikTok was the youth.

 The DG Pakistan Telecommunication Authority clarified the compliance of the verdict.
-He also clarified that the Government had approached TikTok officials over immoral content but no “positive” response has yet been received.
-In response, the Honorable Chief Justice ordered that the app will remain banned till TikTok officials comply with Government’s reservations on immoral content being posted on the app.
+He also clarified that no “positive” response has yet been received from the TikTok authorities.
+In response, the Honorable Chief Justice ordered that the app will remain banned till TikTok officials comply with Government’s reservations.

 Earlier after taking oath as Prime Minister of Pakistan, Mr. Imran Khan constituted a committee to deal with officials of renowned social apps like Facebook, Youtube, Twitter, LinkedIn, Instagram, and TikTok to build their offices in Pakistan so that any content against the social norms/Islamic principles could be removed from the concerned application.
 Committee took their concerns with officials of various applications but any fruitful outcome has not yet been derived.